Global Header

 Crawl-delay: 10

 Note: Google’s crawler, Googlebot, doesn’t follow this directive.
-But you can adjust the crawl rate through Google Search Console to avoid server overload.
+But you can adjust the crawl rate through Google Search Console to avoid web server overload.

 6. Noindex directive